ftomara/tjm_task/docs/challenges.md

 been through this exact first-run seeding at some earlier point, which is exactly why this never surfaced until the first fully-from-scratch, fully-automated run.

 ---

-## The address selector's search doesn't match the Alias field

-**Symptom.** `build_order`'s address-selection step chose the customer's alias as its search text (`"NORTHSTAR-BERLIN"`) and the "Select the address" dialog never produced a match - the search box accepted the text, but no row appeared, so the fallback double-click landed on empty grid space and the dialog never closed.

-**Root cause.** Confirmed by hand: searching the literal alias `"NORTHSTAR-BERLIN"` matches nothing, while searching `"Northstar"` (the company name) finds the row immediately.
-The dialog's search evidently matches against its visible columns (No. / First Name / Name / Company / ZIP / City) and not the Alias field, even though Alias is a real, unique, intentionally-searchable-sounding field elsewhere in the app (the Miscellaneous tab, the Debtors list).
-Nothing about the dialog's own UI suggests this - the search box carries no placeholder or column indicator
-- so the only way to know was to try it.

-**Fix.** `build_order`'s search-text priority is now company name first, then last name, with alias only as a last resort - i.e. the fields actually confirmed to be searched, ahead of the one confirmed not to be.

-**Lesson.** "This field is called Alias and behaves like an identifier elsewhere in the app" is not evidence it participates in a specific search box - each search surface in this app has its own, undocumented set of matched columns, and the only reliable way to know which is to test the literal value against it, not to reason from the field's name or its role elsewhere.

----

-## `run_order_flow` read the Order's totals after navigating away from it

-**Symptom.** `ControlNotFound: could not ground running net/gross total field within 10s.
-Container held: <no descendants>` - `order_editor`'s own content pane apparently held nothing at all.

-**Root cause.** A same-session repeat of the tab-teardown behaviour documented earlier for `activate_tab()`, this time self-inflicted in new orchestration code rather than a page object: `run_order_flow` called `order_editor.read_totals()` *after* `invoice_editor.save()`, by which point the Invoice tab had been the active one for two whole steps (`create_followup_invoice()` and `mark_paid()`/`save()`).
-The Order's content pane, no longer the front tab, had already been torn from the tree - `order_editor` the Python object was still perfectly valid, but the live control its locators resolve against was gone.

-**Fix.** Reordered `run_order_flow` to read the Order's totals immediately after saving the Order, while it is still the active tab, *before* calling `create_followup_invoice()` - which is also the more natural place for it regardless, since those are the Order's own totals, not the Invoice's.

-**Lesson.** This project's own documented rule ("re-activate a tab before touching it, every time control has passed through another tab in between") applies just as much to a `Page` object already sitting in a local variable as to a fresh lookup by name - holding a reference to an editor object across a step that switches tabs is not the same as that editor's content still being reachable.
-Worth double-checking, in any new orchestration code, whether a later step revisits an earlier editor after something else has taken focus in between.

----

-## Switching the flow to lazy, order-first master data resurfaced the stale-combo bug in a new shape

-**Symptom.** Restructuring the flow to match `docs/design.md`'s intended shape - open the Order first, resolve the Debtor/Product/VAT through its own selectors, create master data only on a genuine miss - meant the Debtor's Payment combo could now be found empty *after* the Debtor editor had already opened (the term genuinely doesn't exist yet).
-The first fix tried was: save the Debtor without a payment method, create the term standalone, then reopen a fresh editor instance to pick it up.
-That save failed outright: Fakturama's own Error Log panel (a real Eclipse view, not a modal dialog - a different error surface than any seen so far this session) showed "Document number invalid in: com.s..." and "Failed to persist contents of part (cc...", and the tab never lost its unsaved `*` prefix.

-**Root cause.** A Debtor cannot be saved at all with no payment method selected - not "saved with a blank field," an outright persistence failure.
-The reopen-by-search workaround this first fix relied on therefore had nothing to reopen: the Debtor was never actually persisted, so searching the Debtors list for it correctly found no match, and the whole thing failed with a confusing "no new Debtor tab appeared" error that was really just a downstream symptom of the real failure two steps earlier.

-**Fix.** Never save an incomplete Debtor in the first place. `create_debtor` now fills a Debtor editor via a shared `_fill_new_debtor()` helper without touching Payment; if the method isn't available on that editor's combo, the in-progress tab is simply abandoned - it was never saved, so there is nothing to lose or clean up, the same "leave a harmless unsaved tab open" call already made for the stray blank Order tab earlier in this project - the payment term is created standalone, and `_fill_new_debtor()` runs a *second* time from scratch on a brand-new editor instance, which enumerates the now-existing term correctly.
-Only that second, complete instance is ever saved.

-**Lesson.** The two ways to dodge the stale-combo bug are "never let the combo render before the data exists" (this project's original fix) and "never keep the stale instance around at all, start over instead of patching it" (this fix) - reaching for the first one (save-then-reopen) without checking whether the intermediate state is even valid produces a second, harder-to-read failure downstream instead of the one actually being worked around.
-Worth checking whether an intermediate state a workaround depends on (here: "a saved-but-incomplete Debtor exists to be reopened") is actually reachable before building the rest of the workaround on top of it.

----